Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Introduction

 \section{Introduction}

-Image Quality Assessment (IQA) models aim to measure image quality in alignment with human perception, playing a fundamental role across various computer vision tasks \cite{wang2006modern}.
-According to the availability of reference information, the IQA models can be classified into Full-Reference IQA (FR-IQA), Reduced-Reference IQA (RR-IQA), and No-Reference IQA (NR-IQA) \cite{zhai2020perceptual}.
-Among these, NR-IQA presents particular values as the image quality can be predicted without a reference requirement.
-In the past decades, significant progress has been witnessed in NR-IQA, including traditional hand-crafted feature-based models \cite{mittal2012making, gu2013no, min2017unified, min2017blind} and deep learning-based models \cite{kang2014convolutional, zhang2018blind, zhu2020metaiqa, gao2022image, sun2023blind}.
+No-Reference Image Quality Assessment (NR-IQA) models aim to measure image quality in alignment with human perception without any reference, playing a fundamental role across various computer vision tasks \cite{wang2006modern}.
+In the past decades, significant progress has been witnessed in NR-IQA, including traditional hand-crafted feature-based models \cite{chen2025monotonic} and deep learning-based models \cite{chen2021learning}.
 Despite the advancement, current models still grapple with limited generalization capabilities on unseen scenes and distortions due to the significant distribution shifts between training and test sets.
 Recently, the emergence of Large Multimodal Models (LMMs) \cite{openai_gpt4v_2023} has demonstrated impressive generalization abilities across various vision-language tasks, such as classification \cite{wang2023large}, image captioning \cite{yu2023mm}, and visual question answering \cite{shang2024traveler}.
 However, the focus on high-level visual tasks usually limits their effectiveness in low-level tasks, such as IQA \cite{wu2023qbench, sun2024explore}.
 Although pioneering researchers have attempted to fine-tune or retrain LMMs for improved IQA accuracy \cite{wu2023align,chen2024q,zhu20242afc}, the laborious dataset construction and costly model training usually render this approach inefficient.
 Moreover, tuning LMMs specifically for IQA also introduces the risk of catastrophic forgetting \cite{luo2023empirical}, compromising the retention of general knowledge and ultimately degrading the models' capability on other tasks.